sablier-labs/docs/docs/contracts/v2/02-deployments.md

 - All LockupLinear and LockupDynamic contracts are non-upgradeable (see [Governance](/concepts/governance))
 - The source code is verified on Etherscan across all chains

-:::note
+:::info

-Came here looking for the V1 addresses?
+Came here looking for the V2.0 deployments?
+[Click here](/contracts/v2/deployments/v2.0).

+Or maybe you're looking for V1?
 [Click here](/contracts/v1/deployments).

-Or maybe you're looking for the older V2.0?
-[Check here](/contracts/v2/deployments/v2.0).

 :::